This is the WOT version of the ice bucket challenge!

-To add a little extra creativity to your Valentine’s Day date night, I have come up with this easy DIY Rose Petal Ice Bucket.
-I chose roses for my ice bucket because it’s Valentine’s Day, but you can definitely use other kinds of flowers if you prefer!
-This floral cooler would also be beautiful in the spring time at a brunch.
-However you use it, it’s a lovely extra little touch to any date night or meal.
+To add a little extra creativity to your Valentine’s Day date night, Camila has come up with this easy DIY Rose Petal Ice Bucket.
+She chose roses for her ice bucket because it’s Valentine’s Day, but you can use other kinds of flowers if you prefer!
+This floral cooler would also be beautiful in the springtime at brunch.
+However you use it, it’s a lovely extra touch to any date night or meal.

-To make your bucket you will need about 6-8 fresh large red roses, a champagne bucket, as well as a single wine bottle cooler.
-The trick here is to make sure that your larger bucket is not double walled — If the bucket is too insulated, you won’t be able to get your mold out!
+To make this a success, you need to choose the proper champagne bucket and single wine bottle cooler.
+The trick here is to make sure that your larger bucket is not double-walled.
+If the bucket is too insulated, you won’t be able to get your mold out!

-Next, place your smaller single bottle wine cooler inside the larger bucket, and put something heavy inside it so that it stays down … this isn’t necessary, but I found it helpful!
-Continue filling up the space between your two buckets with the remaining rose petals, and then top it with water.
+- Fill up the space between the two buckets with the remaining rose petals, and then top it with water.
 Freeze for a few hours.

 - Once the cooler has frozen solid, remove it from the freezer and run warm water on the outside of the larger bucket.
 The mold should pop out.
 This can take a few minutes, so be patient.

 - Place your completed DIY Rose Petal Ice Bucket back in the freezer to save it for later, or put it on a beautiful plate or platter and serve it immediately with a nice glass of wine.